nomicflux/servant-opaleye-blog/README.md

                                (Maybe (Column PGTimestamptz))
 ```

-We'll also update the `FromJSON` instance to reflect the fact that two of the fields are optional:
+We'll also update the `FromJSON` instance to reflect the fact that two of the fields are optional, using `.:?` instead of `.:`:
 ```haskell
 instance FromJSON BlogPostWrite where parseJSON (Object o) = BlogPost <$>